magoyette/.emacs.d/README.md

 ### TypeScript and tslint

-A global installation of TypeScript and tslint is necessary to allow Flycheck to call tslint.
+A global installation of TypeScript and tslint is necessary to allow Flycheck to call tslint. tslint will use the tslint.json file of the project directory.

 ```
 sudo npm install -g tslint typescript